rojopolis/spellcheck-github-actions/README.md

     name: Spellcheck
     runs-on: ubuntu-latest
     steps:
+    # The checkout step
     - uses: actions/checkout@master
     - uses: rojopolis/spellcheck-github-actions@0.9.1
       name: Spellcheck
 ```

-Note the step: `- uses: actions/checkout@master`
-This file must live in a the `.github/workflows/` directory.
+This configuration file must be created in a the `.github/workflows/` directory.

-For example, it could be `.github/workflows/action.yml`
+For example, it could be named `.github/workflows/spelling_action.yml` for easy identification, if other actions are present.

 ## Specifying Sources Files To Check

 By default, this action will use the `sources:` list under each task in your config file to identify which files to scan.
 You can override this behaviour by setting `source_files` to the list of files or file patterns you want scanning.

 When this option is used, you must also specify the `task_name` to override the `sources:` list for.

 ## Specify A Specific Task To Run